The-Intruder/Wireframe-Terrain-Visualizer-aka-FdF/README.md

 Notice how we get a little rectangle at the top left corner of our window.
 That's because the top-left most pixel of the window is considered to be the base point of drawing in Computer Graphics and not just _Minilibx_, and it is the `x: 0; y: 0` pixel.

+_Note: The little rectangle may seen to have a little empty space in its borttom-right corner, it's just a zooming bug that's on my side._

 ### Very useful ressources _(and the base of this README)_

 - [42 Minilibx official Repo](https://github.com/42Paris/minilibx-linux)